This article is a collection of other setup-related articles. Links to the other articles can be found throughout!

 With neither option enabled, Shopventory is only reporting on sales, not helping you track vital changes to inventory like costs or quantity updates.
 This is not recommended.

-Do you want Shopventory to put Items back on the shelf if they've been refunded?
-By default, Shopventory will NOT re-stock refunded Items.
+Do you want Shopventory to put Products back on the shelf if they've been refunded?
+By default, Shopventory will NOT re-stock refunded Products.

-You can click on the integration name to select whether you'd like Shopventory to re-add returned Items into the inventory for that integration.
-Setting the toggle to 'On' means Shopventory will automatically put refunded Items back into the available inventory.
+You can click on the integration name to select whether you'd like Shopventory to re-add returned Products into the inventory for that integration.
+Setting the toggle to 'On' means Shopventory will automatically put refunded Products back into the available inventory.

-(5) Update the COGS (Cost of Goods Sold) and inventory quantities for all items
+(5) Update the COGS (Cost of Goods Sold) and inventory quantities for all products

-If you haven't assigned the costs for your items yet, now is the time!
+If you haven't assigned the costs for your products yet, now is the time!
 Once you have your COGS and inventory quantities accurate, you can start using our reporting tools in various ways.